 Let’s assume there’s a Cinderella brand of cosmetics.
 When Cinderella launches a new product, they take a beautiful and iconic model, shoot a promo, and run it on TV.
 They might also hang billboards and distribute leaflets.

-All these ways of advertising work to some degree.
+All these advertising methods work to some degree.
 After all, a potential consumer might watch a TV show that Cinderella’s ad bursts into, walk the streets and see a billboard, and check their mail.

 How marketing strategy can be now